 Two neighborhoods in S.F. reveal the aftermath of a citywide RV crackdown — and it’s about to get worse

-Along John Muir Drive, in the quiet Lake Merced neighborhood, over a dozen RVs line the curb.
+Along John Muir Drive in the Lake Merced neighborhood, over a dozen RVs line the curb.
 One resident, Jessica Cuevas, 32, lives with her eight-year-old son in an RV.
-After being evicted from her $3,800-a-month rental, she bought an RV and initially parked near her son's school in the Bayview.
+She was evicted from her $3,800-a-month rental in January and bought the RV on Facebook Marketplace.

 more